-The Participation Contract requires D.R.
-Horton to convey a minimum of 500 lots to one or more Merchant Homebuilders before November 4, 2028, and a total of 1,000 lots (including the original 500 lots) by November 4, 2031.
-If D.R.
-Horton fails to meet these sales requirements, ASLD can terminate the Participation Contract and the Certificate of Purchase (subject to notice and a 90-day cure period).
-However, ASLD may extend the time periods for D.R.
-Horton to meet its sales hurdles for good cause.
-Further, if the Phase 1 Infrastructure requirements are complete by the deadlines set forth in the Participation Contract, D.R.
-Horton is not required to meet the sales hurdles described above.
-D.R.
-Horton's conveyance of a lot with a residence constructed thereon to a residential home buyer constitutes a conveyance for purpose of the sales requirement.
-Lots sold within the Brookfield Designated Property count toward the foregoing sales hurdles.
+The Participation Contract requires Developer to convey a minimum of 500 lots to one or more Merchant Homebuilders before November 4, 2028, and a total of 1,000 lots (including the original 500 lots) by November 4, 2031.
+If Developer fails to meet these sales requirements, ASLD can terminate the Participation Contract and the Certificate of Purchase (subject to notice and a 90-day cure period).
+However, ASLD may extend the time periods for Developer to meet its sales hurdles for good cause.
+Further, if the Phase 1 Infrastructure requirements are complete by the deadlines set forth in the Participation Contract, Developer is not required to meet the sales hurdles described above.
+Developer's conveyance of a lot with a residence constructed thereon to a residential home buyer constitutes a conveyance for purpose of the sales requirement.